 Here are the four merchant levels of PCI Compliance:

 Merchant accepts/processes less than 20,000 Visa or MasterCard online transactions or up to 1 million transactions annually.
-Validation includes a SAQ (or Self-Assessment Questionnaire), quarterly network scan by a ASV (Approved Scanning Vendor), and an Attestation of Compliance Form.
+Validation includes a SAQ (or Self-Assessment Questionnaire), quarterly network scan by an ASV (Approved Scanning Vendor), and an Attestation of Compliance Form.

 Merchant accepts/processes 20,000-1 million Visa or MasterCard online transactions annually.
-Validation includes a SAQ, quarterly network scan by an ASV, and an Attestation of a Compliance Form.
+Validation includes a SAQ, quarterly network scan by an ASV and an Attestation of a Compliance Form.

 Merchant accepts/processes over 6 million Visa transactions per year, has a data breach that resulted in account data compromise, and/or is identified as Level 1 by Security Standards Council.
-Validation includes a ROC (Report On Compliance) by a QSA (Qualified Security Assessor), quarterly network scan by a ASV, and an Attestation of a Compliance Form.
+Validation includes a ROC (Report On Compliance) by a QSA (Qualified Security Assessor), a quarterly network scan by an ASV, and an Attestation of a Compliance Form.

 The PCI Security Standards Council is an organization of merchants, banks, processor companies, software developers, and point of sale vendors associated with the credit card and payment card industry.
 The council serves as an external advisory organization in the building of PCI SSC standards.

 A number of private organizations offer compliance assistance on an annual basis.
-These organizations, largely in the cyber security sector, provide the appropriate inspections and consulting services, configuration hardening and monitoring, file integrity, patching and user monitoring to be able to testify to a merchants level of PCI compliance.
+These organizations, largely in the cybersecurity sector, provide the appropriate inspections and consulting services, configuration hardening and monitoring, file integrity, patching, and user monitoring to be able to testify to a merchant’s PCI compliance level.